Phase transition of anisotropic Ginzburg--Landau equation: Introduction

-Let $\delta_0\in (0,1)$ be sufficiently small so that the nearest point projection $P_{I}(\cdot,t): I_t(4\delta_0) \rightarrow I_t$ is smooth for any $t\in [0,T]$, and that the interface \eqref{interface} stays at least $4\delta_0$ distance away from the physical boundary $\p\O$.
-A more detailed description of the geometry can be found in the beginning of Section \ref{sec entropy} or \cite{MR2754215}.
+Let $\delta_0\in (0,1)$ be {a sufficiently small number} so that the nearest point projection is smooth for any $t\in [0,T]$, and that the interface \eqref{interface} stays at least $4\delta_0$ {distant} away from the physical boundary $\p\O$.
+A further description of the geometry can be found in Subsection \ref{subsectionmodulated} or {in} \cite{MR2754215}.

-The first step to study the singular limit of \eqref{GL system} is to construct a Lyapunov functional which encodes a distance between the approximate solution \eqref{Ginzburg-Landau} and the set \eqref{interface} where the solution gradient $\nabla \uu_\e$ will be concentrated, and then to derive a differential inequality of the functional.
-To this end, we denote by $\bxi(x,t)$ an appropriate extension of the inner normal vector $\nn(x,t)$ of $I_t$ to the whole computational domain $\O$ (see \eqref{def:xi} below for its precise definition).
-Following \cite{MR3353807,MR4072686,fischer2020convergence}, we introduce the modulated energy
+The first step to study the singular limit of \eqref{GL system} is to construct a {modulated energy} which encodes a distance between the energy in \eqref{GL energy} and an energy corresponding to the moving interface $I_t$ in \eqref{interface}.
+Following \cite{MR3353807,MR4072686,fischer2020convergence}, we define an extension of the {inward} normal vector $\nn(\cdot,t)$ of $I_t$ by

+where $\phi\in C_c^2( \R; [0,1]) $ is an appropriate cut-off function (see \eqref{phi func control} below for its precise definition).
+Now we introduce

 where $\psi_\e$ is defined by